sesiii/sesiii/README.md

 Welcome to My GitHub Profile!

 I'm Dadi Sasank Kumar, a 4th-year Computer Science undergrad at IIT Kharagpur, passionate about pushing the boundaries of technology through innovation and code.
-Currently, I'm diving deep into Multi-Agent Systems as part of my AI Research at Ericsson.
+Previously,I have been an AI Research Intern at Ericsson Research, India, working on heterogenous LLM powered multi Agent systems.
 Thanks for stopping by! 🚀

 🌟 About Me

-🎓 B.Tech in Computer Science, Indian Institute of Technology, Kharagpur
+_________

-🔬 AI Research Enthusiast working on Multi-Agent Systems at Ericsson
+🎓 4th year B.Tech student in Computer Science, Indian Institute of Technology, Kharagpur

-💻 Proficient in Python, C++, and exploring cutting-edge tech
+💻 I code in python, c, c++